raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 Writing an iterator for a recursive data structure was useful for hiding recursion in the implementation, and it was also useful because we have many patterns, library functions, and language features (like `for..of`) that operate on iterables.
 However, the recursive implementation uses the system's stack.

-What about using our own stack, as we did with `multirec`.
+What about using our own stack, as we did with `multirec`?
 That would produce a nominally iterative solution:

 ```javascript
 class Tree {